 In “host” countries, Palestinians often face discrimination, and frequently get caught up in a complex maze of immigration/ asylum laws, with their status and control over their lives, uncertain.

-As the current Presidential election in the US highlights: the political ideology and rhetoric of the leaders, often do not represent the majority of the citizens they purport to represent.
+The political ideology and rhetoric of the leaders in the ruling class, often do not represent the majority of the citizens they purport to represent.
 The extremists, whom no one can control, may shout the loudest in words and deeds, but they are dwarfed in numbers by those with other beliefs and values.